Schramm-Loewner evolution in 2d rigidity percolation

-\textit{Conclusion}-- We gave numerical evidences that the perimeters of spanning RP clusters can be consistently described by SLE$_\kappa$ with $\kappa_{\mathrm{RP}}\sim 2.82$, which by equation (\ref{eq:c}) corresponds to a central charge $c_{\mathrm{RP}}\sim 0.3$.
-Powerful constraints from the theories of SLE and CFT permit moreover to express some previously known critical exponents as functions of $\kappa$, with good numerical agreement.
-Whether the value of $\kappa$ corresponds to some simple fraction, which would lead to exact predictions for the RP critical exponents, remains a tantalizing possibility.
+\textit{Conclusion}-- Using SLE theory, we first of all gave numerical evidence that the perimeters of spanning central-force RP clusters are SLE$_\kappa$ processes.
+We obtained independent estimates of the universal diffusion constant $\kappa_{\mathrm{RP}}\sim 2.9$, which by (\ref{eq:c}) corresponds to a central charge $c_{\mathrm{RP}}\sim 0.37$.
+These findings, along with the ones in \cite{nina2022} show that the rigorous approaches of SLE and CFT can be applied to the study of random geometry in a \emph{mechanical} percolation transition such as RP.
+Notably, SLE and CFT allow, by exploiting symmetry constraints, to express critical exponents solely in terms of $\kappa$, finding good numerical agreement with the values measured by standard techniques \cite{JacobsThorpe1995, mehdi2019}.
+Whether the value of $\kappa_{RP}$ corresponds to some simple fraction, which would lead to exact predictions for the RP critical exponents, remains a tantalizing possibility.

-At this stage, it seems important to us to understand better the connection between RP and CP.
-It is seen in simulations of site- or bond-diluted RP that a typical RP cluster is made of stressed (overconstrained) regions and isostatic dangling ends (minimally rigid regions) \cite{JacobsThorpe1995,Moukarzel1997,Moukarzel1999}.
-According to \cite{Liu2019}, without overconstrained regions the cluster would be in the CP universality class, so we can expect that it is the presence of these latter which drives the system to the distinct RP critical point.
-It would be therefore very useful to be able --eg. by introducing appropriate correlations-- to tune the fraction of overconstrained regions, and possibly interpolate between RP and MRP/CP.
-In this perspective, note that the value of $\kappa$ that we determined is slightly higher than $\kappa=8/3\sim 2.667$ which corresponds \cite{Duplantier2000,Beffara2004} to the accessible perimeters \cite{AharonyBook} of CP clusters.
-We would therefore find particularly worth investigating the minimal rigidity case, using the methods we employed in this paper, and see whether the perimeters correspond to SLE$_{8/3}$.
+At this stage it seems important to understand better the connection between RP and CP.
+Simulations of site- or bond-diluted RP show that a typical RP cluster consists of overconstrained regions and isostatic (minimally rigid) dangling ends \cite{JacobsThorpe1995,Moukarzel1997,Moukarzel1999}.
+According to \cite{Liu2019}, clusters without overconstrained regions would fall in the CP universality class, so we expect that these latter drive the system to the distinct RP critical point.
+It would be therefore useful to tune the fraction of overconstrained regions (eg. cutting redundant bonds \cite{ellenbroek2015}), to interpolate between RP and MRP/CP, and analyze these transitions using the methods of the present work.
+One could also check if rigid hulls in MRP are indeed equivalent to CP hulls: in that case we expect correspondence with the percolation accessible perimeters \cite{AharonyBook} that are SLE$_{8/3}$ \cite{Duplantier2000,Beffara2004}.

+More generally, our results open the way to applying the SLE analysis to other important classes of rigidity transitions besides central-force, providing a new tool to analyze in details the microstructure of disordered media at the onset of rigidity.
+A case particularly worth investigating is the frictional jamming transition \cite{silke2016,Liu2019}, where rigid clusters can be identified.
+It would be very interesting to examine if conformal invariance remains unbroken, and whether the critical exponents can be correctly predicted from SLE.